jrdelgado2018/GOV1347/blogs/blog1/Blog-One.md

 overall most states remain a similar shade of purple between the two years.
 From this, we might conclude that the redrawing of congressional districts following the 2000 census did not disproportionately benefit either party, as compared to the existing maps.

-The implication of all this is that we can answer the question we set out to answer:
+The implication of all
+this is that we can answer the question we set out to answer.
 Republicans did so well in the 2002 midterms not because they simply took advantage of gerrymandering to win proportionally more seats than votes.
 There is not very much evidence to support that claim.
-Rather, it appears that their atypically increased majority in the House was reflective of the country’s preferences.
+Rather, it appears that their atypically increasing majority in the House was reflective of the country’s preferences at that time.